stonecoder19/aTy/README.md

 #### Style Guide

 For consistency, the pep8 standard is used to format the code.
-For that reason [autopep8](https://pypi.python.org/pypi/autopep8) is a dependency and will be installed after you `pip install`
+For that reason [autopep8](https://pypi.python.org/pypi/autopep8) is a dependency and will be installed after you `$ pip install`

 To format your code: `$ autopep8 --in-place --aggressive --aggressive *.py`

 ### TBA
 - Roadmap
 - Link to account
+- Tests and Continuous Integration